UoB-COMSM0166/2025-group-27/README.md

 - The Player selects a role (Sword, Gun, or Bow).
 - Depending on the weapon, the player either attacks directly (sword) or uses a ranged attack (gun or bow).
 - The attack process triggers different methods (shootBullet(), shootArrow(), attack()).
+- Depending on the character roles, each character upgrades different skills.

 #### 2. Potion System
 - The Player interacts with the PotionSystem to retrieve health potions (getPotion()).
 - The system checks the player's HP and applies the necessary effects.

 #### 3. Pet System
-- The player chooses a Pet (choosePet()), which can follow and attack enemies.
+- The player chooses a Pet (choosePet()), which can provide some extra gains to the player.
 - Pets provide additional support in combat.

 #### 4. Enemy and Boss Battle